nishant-d/devtron-documentation/content/global_configurations/user_access/_index.md

 &nbsp;&nbsp;

-### **2. Create Group Permissions**
+### 2. Create Group Permissions

 Once you have given the group name and group description.

-Then, control the access permissions of groups in `Direct Permissions`section.
-Manage the project, Environment, Application and Role access given to the groups.
+Then, control the access permissions of groups in the Direct Permissions section.
+Manage the Project, Environment, Application, and Role access the same as we discuss in the above users section.

 &nbsp;&nbsp;